nosana-ci/docs.nosana.io/docs/nodes/testgrid-run.md

 # Run your Node on Test Grid
 ## GPU Test Grid
-This guide is for nodes that already successfully registered their node for the GPU Test Grid and got selected for Phase 1.
+This guide is for nodes that already successfully registered their node for the GPU Test Grid and got selected for Phase 1 or Phase 2.
 Congratulations for making it this far!
 Now its time to start up your node and start earning $NOS!
 If you got selected, your node received a special access NFT that can be used to join a GPU market on Test Grid.

 ::: info Backup your Solana Key